-The McKissick Museum at the University of South Carolina will host a public lecture and workshop on “The Changing Cultural Climate in Museums” on September 28 – 29, 2021 featuring Stephanie Johnson-Cunningham from Museum Hue in New York City.
+The McKissick Museum at the University of South Carolina will host a public lecture and workshop on “The Changing Cultural Climate in Museums” on featuring Stephanie Johnson-Cunningham from Museum Hue in New York City.
+Originally scheduled September 28 – 29, 2021, this event has been postponed due to COVID-19.
+The event will now take place on Tuesday, February 8, 2022, at 6:00 pm in the Loft space at the Columbia Museum of Art.
 SC Humanities helped support this program with a Mini Grant.

 The cultural climate in museums is currently facing a reckoning brought on by COVID-19 layoffs, museum closures, the death of George Floyd, and the resurgence of the Black Lives Matter movement in 2020.
 Stephanie Johnson-Cunningham will present the vision for Museum Hue, as well as outlining strategies and tools for making museums more inclusive, accessible, and relevant.